naturally-intelligent/arcade-game-launcher/README.md

 ## Limitations

-Right now, the launcher is only working with windows.
-Supporting linux and mac shouldn't be complicated, we just need to detect the correct extensions or file types.
+Right now, the launcher supports windows and linux.
+Mac shouldn't be complicated, we just need to detect the correct extensions or file types.

+All games or shortcuts must be placed inside the project subdirectory.

 ## Development

 For development, you can use the **games** folder present in the project using the same configuration as explained above.

 ## 💁‍♂️ About me

+MrEliptik is the original creator of the game launcher.
+Here is his info:

 Full time indie gamedev.
 You can find me everywhere 👇